alexanderholyk/ML_in_Streamlit/README.md

 We will use the Large Movie Review Dataset (IMDB).
 For simplicity, you can use a pre-processed version available on Kaggle.

-- Dataset: IMDB Dataset of 50K Movie Reviews Links to an external site.
+- Dataset: IMDB Dataset of 50K Movie Reviews

 - Download the IMDB Dataset.csv file from the link above and place it in your project folder.